 2018: A Well-rounded Year in Rueda Standard

 Did you know?
 After giving classes for years, we decided to start a project to teach and revitalize Cuban Rueda and Rueda de Casino in Madrid – Dame2Salsa!
-A founding principle was to use a standard.
+A founding principle was to use a standard (Rueda Standard).
 That way, all of our students can dance together all over the world, regardless of skill level or language.
 That tenet alone has influenced many rueda adventures this past year!

 January 2018: Sporty Rueda Almazenada